WICG/digital-credentials/custom-schemes.md

 ### Friction and app switching

-   - Opening a custom URL scheme will switch apps, which is a high friction user flow.
-A browser API could present relevant UI (even from third party wallet apps) in a sheet over the webpage, which is a less disruptive flow.
+   - Opening a custom URL scheme will launch an entirely new application, which can be jarring for users, taking them out of the flow of the journey they were trying to complete on a website.
+This risks abandonment, and so is a disincentive for verifiers to invoke the flow.
+   - A browser API could integrate with the operating system to provide a less jarring wallet overlay on top of the web page, keeping the user feeling in flow with the site's experience.

 ## What are the privacy implications of a wallet accepting custom schemes?